As we always say, preparation is key! Behind every good paint job is good preparation.

 Simply use a little detergent in some clean fresh water and give the surface a light clean.
 Try not to make the wall too wet as it will affect the drying time and potentially cause damage to the wall.

 We also recommend dealing with any mould or mildew that is present before painting.
-You can use Mould Action Spray to kill and remove both the physical mould and spores before painting.
+Use a mould killer to remove both the physical mould and spores before painting.
 Then to take further precautions, you could use VC175 Mould Killer in your paint before applying it.
 This will prevent the mould/mildew from recurring.

 3) Fill in any holes or cracks